saxtonvandalsen/stock-crypto-tracker/README.md

 # Stock & Crypto Tracker Dashboard

 ## Overview
-The Stock & Crypto Tracker Dashboard is a web application that allows users to track real-time stock and cryptocurrency data and save their favorite investments by utilizing user authentication.
+The Stock & Crypto Tracker Dashboard is a full-stack end-to-end web application that allows users to track real-time stock and cryptocurrency data and save their favorite investments by utilizing user authentication.
 This project was designed to help investors retrieve real time stock & crypto coins prices and specific data.

 This app enables users to:
 * Search for stock and cryptocurrency prices using API data.